daos-stack/daos/doc/admin/pool_operations.md

 and is scheduled for DAOS v1.0.
 DAOS ACLs will implement a subset of the NFSv4 ACL standard.
 This feature will be documented here once available.

-The pool query operation retrieves information (i.e. number of targets, space usage, rebuild status, property list, …) about a created pool.
+The pool query operation retrieves information (i.e., the number of targets, space usage, rebuild status, property list, and others) about a created pool.
 It is integrated into the dmg utility.

 **To query a pool:**